 Because sloths are so damn slow!

 The six species of sloths can be easily divided into just two families: three-toed sloths and two-toed sloths.
 Interestingly, however, all sloths actually have three toes, but two-toed sloths have two fingers or digits on each forelimb.

 A sloth can range in size from 24-31 inches (60-80 cm) in length (depending on the species to which it belongs) and weigh anywhere in the range of 3.5-7.7 kg (7.9 to 17.0 lb).
 Generally speaking, two-toed sloths are slightly larger.

-The phrase ‘survival of the fittest’ basically means that the most suitable life forms will survive and reproduce, thus passing down those favorable genetic combinations.
-There are obvious ‘winner’ species – those that are fast and strong enough to protect themselves from their predators or catch their own prey and thrive.
+The phrase “survival of the fittest” basically means that the most suitable life forms survive and reproduce, thus passing on these favorable genetic combinations.
+There are obvious ‘winner’ species – fast and strong enough to protect themselves from their predators or catch their own prey and thrive.

 However, natural selection doesn’t just select the fastest and strongest species, but rather those most suited to thrive in their environment.

 Sloths are a species that bases their “strategy” on maximizing efficiency.
 First, they have a prolonged metabolism.
 They move very slowly and maintain a lower body temperature than most other mammals.
 This means that their need for raw food is lower than that of many other animals.
 It works as a type of trade-off, which is a niche that sloths have mastered.

 Sloths spend a considerable part of their lives sleeping, well camouflaged somewhere near the treetops.
 Consider this: Every time a herbivore leaves his nest/habitat to look for food, he runs the risk of attracting the attention of a predator lurking nearby… but not sloths!